First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 An Inverter compressor never shuts down.
 It optimizes the motor speed based on the cooling load.

-When the desired temperature is reached, the compressor speed decreases and then when more cooling is required, the speed increases again.
+When the desired temperature is reached, the compressor speed decreases, and then when more cooling is required, the speed increases again.

 Let’s take the example of a car accelerator that consumes more fuel when you press the accelerator pedal to get more power.
-Similar way, when you need more cooling, inverter compressors will do more work and thus consume more power.

-Different Types Of Inverter Compressor
+Different Types Of Inverter Compressors

 Samsung Digital Inverter Compressor